 If you plan on traveling into the backcountry be sure to fill out a backcountry permit and inform a friend or family member of your itinerary, expected time/date of return and how to contact the National Park Service in case of an emergency.

-Once in the backcountry you have the ability to explore the wild beauty of the swamp but you should be prepared.
-Be aware of changing weather conditions and be sure that you are carrying the proper equipment for your exploration, especially: compass, maps, GPS, water, sun block and insect repellent.
+Once in the backcountry you have the ability to explore the wild beauty of the swamp but you should be aware of changing weather conditions and carry proper equipment for your exploration.
+You need: compass, maps, GPS, water, sun block and insect repellent.
 During the summer wet season expect to be walking through water in most areas.

 In the future additional recreational activities may be allowed from specific access points.

 Click below to learn more about specific access facilities.